7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 [Azure Firewall Rules](https://learn.microsoft.com/en-us/azure/firewall/rule-processing) are processed based on:
 - Firewall Policy
-	- Rule Collection Group Priority
+	- Rule Collection Group Priority - Highest priority is 100 to Lowest priority is 4096
 	- Rule Collection priority
-- Classic Rules - 100 is Highest 65,000 Lowest priority. at can be accessed from a subnet
+- Classic Rules - 100 is Highest and 65,000 is Lowest priority. at can be accessed from a subnet

 Type Priority - NAT Rule before Network Rule before Application Rule.
 - **NAT** - Azure Firewall destination network address translation (DNAT) rules to translate and filter inbound traffic to your subnets